Pope John IV

-Pope John IV (Ioannes IV; died 12 October 642) was the bishop of Rome from 24 December 640 to his death.
+Pope John IV (Ioannes IV; died 12 October 642) was the bishop of Rome from 24 December 640 to his death on 12 October 642.
 His election followed a four-month vacancy.
 He wrote to the clergy of Ireland and Scotland to tell them of the mistakes they were making with regard to the time of keeping Easter and condemned Monothelitism as heresy.

 According to sacred tradition, he created the Catholic Church in Croatia with Abbot Martin.

 Rise

 Pope John was a native of Iadera, Dalmatia.
 He was the son of the scholasticus (advocate) Venantius.
 At the time of his election, he was archdeacon of the Roman Church, an important role in governing the see.
 John was considered "a very cultured man".
 As John's consecration on 24 December 640 followed very soon after his election, it is supposed that the elections were being confirmed by the exarch of Ravenna rather than directly by the emperor in Constantinople.